 Dr. Gursharan Singh

-Dr Singh has been practicing small animal medicine and surgery for the last 15 years.
+Dr Singh has been practicing small animal medicine and surgery since 1999.
 He has worked in a very busy small animal practice in Milwaukee as well as in an emergency clinic in the Madison area.
 He has special interests in emergency medicine, orthopedics and laser surgery.
 From now on Dr. Singh will be part of the Capital City Veterinary Clinic offering all the services to our clients and their loving pets.
 In his spare time he likes to travel, spend time with his 3 children, wife, and Yorkshire terrier named “Shera.”

 Dr. Jon Dean